The Apostle Saint Peter

 Key Takeaway

-St. Peter, whom Jesus appoints as the first pope, is mentioned more than any other apostle in the New Testament.
+St. Peter, whom Jesus appointed as the first pope, is mentioned more than any other apostle in the New Testament.
 St. Peter, a fisherman called by Christ to abandon his nets and become a “fisher of men,” was by Jesus’ side for much of his public ministry.

 St. Peter led the early church through expansion and persecution following Christ’s crucifixion, death, and resurrection – and his subsequent ascension into heaven.